peterjc/thapbi-pict/docs/microalgal_mock/presence_absence.rst

 their expected marker sequences are in the classification database.

-Of course, just as in the original author's analysis, not everything we think was present is detected, and *vice versa*, lots of unwanted things are detected.
+Of course, just as in the original author's analysis, not everything we think was present is detected.
+And *vice versa*, we see some things which are not classified.
 Negative controls would help, but nevertheless, this kind of data is important for discussing what to use as a minimum abundance threshold - how many reads do we need to declare a species as present in a sample?

 18S rRNA V4 marker